 In year 1, weekly spelling lists are introduced and synthetic phonics is still taught daily using the same scheme.
 In Year 2, weekly spellings continue and the emphasis is much more on spelling and grammar rules rather than phonics.
 The Sounds-Write scheme will be taken forward into Year 2 in September 2023.

 We prioritise the teaching and learning of vocabulary across the school, building on focussed vocabulary

 work in Reception and the use of Nuffield Early language Intervention (NELI) for those who would benefit from it.

 Throughout the school children are encouraged to become independent writers and to transfer skills acquired in speaking, listening and reading to their writing.
-Children will have many opportunities to explore writing for different purposes and audiences in a range of curriculum areas.
-Pupils are encouraged to present their work in a variety of media including use of ICT.
-Specific skills in writing, such as spelling, handwriting, punctuation and grammar, will be directly taught and applied through written work.
-Through our English curriculum we aim to give children effective lifelong communication skills.
+Children have many opportunities to explore and enjoy writing for different purposes and audiences in a range of curriculum areas.
+In English lessons, writing activities link into our text rich curriculum.
+Pupils are encouraged to present their work in a variety of media including digital literacy.